Mozart's Domestic Pets: His Life Companions

 Childhood and Move to Vienna

-Wolfgang Amadeus Mozart's early years were heavily influenced by nature.
-Mozart was born in Salzburg, Austria in 1756, and he spent his childhood in a household that valued music and culture, which was also where his love for animals first blossomed.
+Nature had a strong impact on Wolfgang Amadeus Mozart during his early years.
+Mozart was born in Salzburg, Austria in 1756, and he grew up in a family that appreciated music and culture, where his passion for animals also began to develop.

 Mozart grew up in a musical household where not only his father, but also his sister played an instrument